 The Shape of Your Feet

-Another element to consider while looking for a comfortable fit in the form of your foot.
+Another element to consider while looking for a comfortable fit is the shape of your foot.
 You may be the same size as someone else, but your foot form is distinct in terms of width, arch shape, and other factors.
-Your arch form might be flat, normal, or high, and it has a big impact on how well your new walking shoes fit and feel.
+Your arch type might be flat, normal, or high, and it has a big impact on how well your new walking shoes fit and feel.

 Ankle & Heel Support